Xoychte/RayBagnole/readme.md

 Azerty -> Z , Qwerty -> W - accelerate \
 S or space - brake  \
 Azerty Q/S , Qwerty A/D - steer \
-Up/Down arrows - shift gears
+Up/Down arrows - shift gears (When driving forward the car goes into automatic transmission) Tab - Switch between building and driving

+(Building mode only)
-Enter - flip the car (rotate 180° instantly)
+Space - Send the built car into driving

-Arrows \
-Up - upshift
-Down - downshift

 More to be added...